-Is Obsolescence Built In?
-Consumerism, Government & Environment: the Urge to Buy; is Government Environmentally Friendly
+Obsolescence: Built In?
+Consumerism, Government and Environment; the Urge to Buy; Is Government Environmentally Friendly

 Definition of Democracy

 A system of government by the whole population or all the eligible members of a state, typically through elected representatives